-A Medicare Supplement (Medigap) plan can help pay for Original Medicare’s out-of-pocket costs.
-Different Medicare Supplement plans pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
+A Medicare Supplement (Medigap) insurance plan can help pay for Original Medicare’s out-of-pocket costs.
+Different Medicare Supplement insurance plans pay for different amounts of those costs, such as copayments, coinsurance, and deductibles.
 You may be able to take advantage of the Medicare Supplement free look period, when you can try out a new plan before you drop your current plan.

 To show you how the free look period works, consider this scenario.
-You may have signed up for one of the 10 standardized Medicare Supplement plans available in your state but want to switch to a different one.
-For example, maybe you signed up for Medicare Supplement Plan A (not to be confused with Medicare Part A).
-Medicare Supplement Plan A may cover:
+You may have signed up for one of the 10 standardized Medicare Supplement insurance plans available in your state but want to switch to a different one.
+For example, maybe you signed up for Medicare Supplement insurance Plan A (not to be confused with Medicare Part A).
+Medicare Supplement insurance Plan A may cover:

 - 100% of Medicare Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used up